2023 CFB Week 7: Betting odds and lines for Top 25

-In addition to that marquee Pac-12 game, another heated rivalry will be featured in primetime as current Heisman Trophy favorite Caleb Williams and the No. 11 USC take on Sam Hartman and No. 21 Notre Dame.
-Also, with No. 25 Miami reeling after a shocking defeat at the hands of Georgia Tech, the Hurricanes now travel to Chapel Hill to battle Drake Maye and the No. 12 North Carolina.
+Another heated rivalry will be featured in prime time as current Heisman Trophy favorite Caleb Williams and the No. 11 USC take on Sam Hartman and No. 21 Notre Dame.
+Also, with No. 25 Miami reeling after a shocking defeat at the hands of Georgia Tech, the Hurricanes now travel to Chapel Hill to battle Drake Maye and No. 12 North Carolina.
 Week 7 of the 2023 College Football might feature a few surprises.

 Here are the betting lines, money lines and totals for Week 7 of the college football season.